marqo-ai/marqo-on-kubernetes/Installation-AKS.md

 ## Additional Configuration

-- **GPU Nodes:** If you plan to use GPU nodes, ensure the node pool is created with the appropriate VM size for GPU capabilities.
+- **GPU Nodes:** If you plan to use GPU nodes, uncomment the relevant section in the `setup.sh` script before running it.
+This will create a node pool with GPU capabilities.
+Also in values.yaml , set `gpu_enabled` to `true`.

 - **Custom Configurations:** Modify the Helm chart values or the `setup.sh` script as needed for custom configurations.

 ## Cleanup